Here's a timeline of the deadly Florida school shooting

 • Video shows some students lying on the ground, being treated for injuries and moved into ambulances.

-• White House Press Secretary Sarah Sanders says President Donald Trump was briefed on the incident and is monitoring the situation.
+• White House press secretary Sarah Sanders says President Donald Trump was briefed on the incident and is monitoring the situation.

 3:15 p.m.